Barbara Walters’ Former ‘The View’ Co-Star Elisabeth Hasselbeck Pays Tribute To Her On Her 90th Birthday

 In a heartfelt tribute posted to Instagram, Elisabeth Hasselbeck reminisced about her long friendship with Walters.
 The former View star shared a series of photos of her with Walters as she described her as a “mentor.”

-In the poignant post, Hasselbeck looked back Walters’ career and her journey through motherhood and she thanked the legendary ABC News star for teaching her “everything” she knows.
+In the poignant post, Hasselbeck looked back on Walters’ career and her journey through motherhood, and Hasselbeck thanked the legendary ABC News star for teaching her “everything” she knows.
 Hasselbeck revealed that while she and Walters did not always agree on Hot Topics on The View, they “never let go of one another’s hands” during their 10-year stint as co-stars on the daytime talk show.

 The former View star also thanked Walters for not firing her after a passionate defense of her pro-life stance during an especially heated on-air debate, and she credited her former boss for going to bat for her when ABC did not renew her contract on The View back in 2013.